-In 2007, there are over 25,065 groups holding over 43,900 weekly meetings in 127 countries.
+In 2013, there are over 61,800 weekly meetings in 129 countries.
 NA literature has been translated into 65 languages and there are almost 80 translation projects underway in 40 different languages.

-Translation projects have been completed in the past 12 months in the following languages: Arabic, Indonesian, Danish, Farsi, German, Hebrew, Hindi, Hungarian, Icelandic, Italian, Latvian, Lithuanian, Norwegian, Polish, Russian, Slovak, Swedish and Urdu.
+Translation projects have been completed in languages including Arabic, Indonesian, Danish, Farsi, German, Hebrew, Hindi, Hungarian, Icelandic, Italian, Latvian, Lithuanian, Norwegian, Polish, Russian, Slovak, Swedish and Urdu.